aerial shot of a town and lake needing protection from environmental issues

 7. Overpopulation

-We have more than seven billion people on the planet right now — and that number is expected to reach 9.7 billion by 2050, and 11.2 billion by 2100.
-While that might not sound like a bad thing, we live on a planet that can only support roughly 10 billion souls, which means we’re less than a century away from overpopulation becoming a serious and even life-threatening problem.
+We have more than seven billion people on the planet right now — and experts expect that number to reach 9.7 billion by 2050, and 11.2 billion by 2100.
+While that might not sound like a bad thing, we live on a planet that can only support roughly 10 billion, which means we’re less than a century away from overpopulation becoming a serious and even life-threatening problem.
+Humans are already consuming resources faster than we can replenish them.
+Eventually, restoration will be permanently unable to keep up with population growth.

 As the world’s population rises, the amount of resources available for survival decreases.
 In fact, the population has grown to an unsustainable level.